salihagic/salihagic/README.md

 - 🌱 I’m currently learning .Net Core and Flutter in depth
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about [Flutter](https://flutter.dev/) and [.Net Core](https://docs.microsoft.com/en-us/dotnet/)
-- 📫 How to reach me: send an email to salih.agic@outlook.com, contact me via [linked in](https://www.linkedin.com/in/salih-agic/)
+- 📫 How to reach me: send an email to salih.agic@outlook.com or contact me via [linked in](https://www.linkedin.com/in/salih-agic/)
 - ⚡ Fun fact: I have 7 years training in Karate, like to play football and love playing chess